Rock Sound: History

+In more recent years, exclusive artist merchandise including t-shirts have been sold alongside the magazine via the Rock Sound web store.

+In 2023, Rock Sound became part of WhyNow media group and a special edition magazine was published in partnership with Slam Dunk Festival featuring headliners Enter Shikari and The Offspring on the cover.
+A weekly digital cover feature, The Album Story, was also launched on ROCKSOUND.TV.

+Rock Sound's 300th issue was published in September 2023 with Fall Out Boy, Corey Taylor and Motionless In White appearing on the cover.
+The magazine will celebrate its 25th anniversary in 2024.

 Audience

 The magazine had a circulation figure of 15,005 from January to December 2010 auditored by ABC.
 This includes 10,162 sales in the United Kingdom and Ireland, and 4,843 from Other Countries.
 The same auditing body said the magazine had a slightly lower circulation figure of 14,227 from January to December 2011, with sales of 10,053 from the United Kingdom and Ireland, and 4,174 from Other Countries.
 The majority of sales come from newstrade, with some coming from subscriptions.

 The main rival to the magazine in Britain is Kerrang! because of the similar types of music both magazines cover.

 Album of the Year

 At the end of every year the magazine lists their favourite 75 albums released in the previous twelve months.